A guide to keeping business records

 Records for VAT-registered businesses

-In addition to following the standard record keeping requirements for all businesses, VAT-registered business must also keep records associated with VAT, for at least six years.
-This is subject to change and is a process being updated by the Government, so if you’re a VAT registered business, it’s worth keeping up-to-date with the latest related news, to find out what the requirements are.
+This is subject to change and is a process updated by the Government, so if you’re a VAT registered business, it’s worth keeping up-to-date with the latest related news, to find out what the requirements are.

 How to store business records

 You have a few options when it comes to storing your business records.
-You can store them on paper, digitally, or within a software program (e.g. book-keeping software).
+You can store them on paper, digitally or within a software program (e.g. book-keeping software).
 The most important thing for HMRC is that they’re accurate, complete and readable.

-The Government is, however, making headway to help businesses use digital records for tax, through the Making Tax Digital plan, which aims to make tax administration more effective, efficient, and easier for taxpayers to get right.
-This will impact the way in which UK businesses are required to store their tax records.
+The Government is, however, making headway to help businesses use digital records for tax, through the Making Tax Digital plan, which aims to make tax administration more effective, efficient and easier for taxpayers to get right.

 How to store business data compliantly